What is Transition?

 Siddal Moor have high expectations regarding punctuality and attendance in school, which are important if you are to make good progress.
 If you are unable to come to school due to an illness a parent or carer must let school know as soon as possible.
 We also advise that you go on holiday during the school holidays.
 Any holidays taken during term time cannot be authorised and may result in action being taken.

-If you are late to school you must enter through reception and report to the reception desk.
+If you are late to school you will still be able to enter through the student entrance but may have to press the intercom so the pastoral office can open the gate for you.
 Late is arriving after the start of registration.
 If this is without good reason, a late detention may be given (dropping off a brother or sister at school, the alarm clock not going off or problems with transport are not valid reasons for lateness).